voxos-ai/bolna/README.md

 ## Contributing
 We love all types of contributions: whwether big or small helping in improving this community resource.

+1. There are a number of [open issues present](https://github.com/bolna-ai/bolna/issues) which can be good ones to start with
-1. If you have suggestions for enhancements, wish to contribute a simple fix such as correcting a typo, or want to address an apparent bug, please feel free to initiate a new issue or submit a pull request.
+2. If you have suggestions for enhancements, wish to contribute a simple fix such as correcting a typo, or want to address an apparent bug, please feel free to initiate a new issue or submit a pull request
 2. If you're contemplating a larger change or addition to this repository, be it in terms of its structure or the features, kindly begin by creating a new issue [open a new issue :octocat:](https://github.com/bolna-ai/examples/issues/new) and outline your proposed changes.
 This will allow us to engage in a discussion before you dedicate a significant amount of time or effort.
-Your cooperation and understanding are appreciated.
+Your cooperation and understanding are appreciated